svincibo/app-mergeDWI/README.md

 It is recommended that the merge is performed before preprocessing rather than after preprocessing to avoid the possibility of misalignment between the anatomical and the first and second diffusion images.

+NOTE: This app does not currently do any dwi-to-dwi alignment.
 NOTE: mrcat does not do intensity normalization as would dwicat.
 This app will be updated to use dwicat when mrtrix3 releases dwicat.

 # mrcat software citations